CUBRID/cubrid-manual/en/sql/literal.rst

 *   The literal of date/time with timezone type has the same format as the above, and add an offset or a region name which indicates a timezone information.

-    *   Add datetimetz, datetimeltz, timetz, timeltz, timestamptz or timestampltz literal at the front of a string to represent each type's value.
+    *   Add datetimetz, datetimeltz, timestamptz or timestampltz literal at the front of a string to represent each type's value.

         ::